I'm Honey!

 In the final three hours, or during the active REM sleep stage, levels of cortisol (the stress hormone) decrease.
 Dr. Papantoniou explains.
 “The skin’s temperature also drops to its lowest point, allowing muscles to relax and become immobile.
 Giving skin its deepest recovery of the night.”

-As we age, our bodies naturally produce less melatonin, which affects your skin’s ability to repair itself at night.
-If falling asleep is becoming more difficult, you may benefit from taking a melatonin supplement.
-Or using a topical product with melatonin to help combat decreased hormone levels.
+As we age, our bodies naturally produce less melatonin, and the body produces other hormones—such as stress hormones like cortisol—that can affect both sleep quality and skin health.
+This reduction in melatonin impacts your skin’s ability to repair itself at night.
+If falling asleep is becoming more difficult, you may benefit from taking a melatonin supplement or using a topical product with melatonin to help combat decreased hormone levels.

 I get my melatonin on Amazon but you can also purchase them at your local drug store.
 With Melatonin, more is not better.
 Cleveland Clinic recommends starting at 1 mg.